Daksh-Maru/Next_Level_Expense_Tracker_APP/README.md

 ## Project Overview

-**Next Level Expense Tracker App** is a microservices-based backend system that empowers users to automatically track and analyze their spending by parsing payment-related SMS messages.
+**Next Level Expense Tracker App** is a microservices-based backend system that empowers users to automatically track and analyse their spending by parsing payment-related SMS messages.
 Built with a focus on modularity, scalability, and event-driven architecture, the system integrates easily with any web or mobile frontend.

 ---